natanfudge/HardCraft/ideas.md

 ## Mob placing improvements
 - Perhaps we can make the mobs gather blocks and only then they can place them.

+# DONE:

+- Give every block a damage value that is persistent.
+Enemies may damage blocks and finally - destroy them.
+- Mobs will always know how to find players.
+They will pathfind a way to them, and if they can't, they will break blocks to get where they need.

+## New block mechanics

+### Max health value

+- Every block has a certain amount of initial health that determines how hard it is to destroy.
+- Unless otherwise specified, the max health value directly correlates with the hardness of a block.

+### Current health Value

+- Every block has a current health value that is initialized as the max health value.
+- When a damaged block is harvested by a player, it retains its current health value and will stay damaged when it is placed again.
+- The % of max health remaining is displayed as durability on the block.
+- Blocks will appear cracked when they have taken damage.
+The more damage - the more cracked
+- WAILA displays the exact amount of currentHealth/maxHealth.

+### Support

+- Blocks (other than bedrock) must be supported by another block - it must have a support path to bedrock.
+- This means that there are no restrictions to *placing* blocks, but *breaking or destroying* blocks can have serious consequences.
+- When a block is broken, blocks (efficiently) check if they lost their support.
+If so, they will fall down like gravel.

+## New mob mechanics

+  - All mobs actively try to fuck up the player at all times.
+  - Mobs, unfairly, find the closest player, with no respect to distance or vision, and try to kill him.
+  - If a reasonable path is found, the mob will use the path and attack the player as usual.
+  - If no path exists and the mob is on the same level or higher than the play - mobs will break blocks along the way to get to the player.

+## New Itemstack Mechanics

+- When blocks are broken, they retain their health value as an ItemStack.
+- Health value is shown as damage on the item